Filing Procedures

 3. Newspaper Notice

-Notice of the applicant's public hearing will be published in the Newburyport Daily News once in each of two successive weeks, the first publication to be not less than 14 days before the date of the hearing.
-The Office of Planning and Development will prepare the ad and submit it to the newspaper for publishing.
+Staff will prepare a legal notice and submit it to the newspaper for publishing.
+Notice of the public hearing will be published in the Newburyport Daily News two weeks in a row, the first publication not less than 14 days before the hearing.

 4. Abutters List

-The Office of Planning and Development will obtain a certified abutter's list from Assessor and mail the public hearing notice to direct abutters and to abutters to abutters within 300’ of the subject property.
+Staff will obtain a certified abutter's list from Assessor and mail the public hearing notice to "parties of interest" which consists of direct abutters, abutters to abutters within 300’ of the subject property, and those directly across the street.

-The Zoning Board will hold a public hearing where the applicant is expected to explain their request in detail.
-The Board will allow anyone interested to speak for or against the project.
-Then the Board will have the opportunity to ask questions of the applicant.
-Once the Board is satisfied that they have enough information to make a decision, they will enter deliberations where they will decide upon the outcome.
+The Board will hold a public hearing where the applicant is expected to explain their request in detail.
+The Board will then allow anyone interested to speak in favor of or opposed to the project.
+After taking public comment, the Board will ask questions of the applicant.
+Once the Board is satisfied that they have enough information to make a decision, they will deliberate and make a decision.

 6. Notice of Decision